Jemoka/blag/content/posts/KBhpwr1_rba_planning.md

 ### Increased exposure on SM results in increased support {#increased-exposure-on-sm-results-in-increased-support}

-“relationship between Internet use and levels of support for SSM” [is strong] [⁨Díez⁩ and ⁨Dion⁩, 2022, p.
+“relationship b between Internet use and levels of support for SSM” [is strong] [⁨Díez⁩ and ⁨Dion⁩, 2022, p.
 477)

 ### Economic development is correlated with strong adoption of self expression {#economic-development-is-correlated-with-strong-adoption-of-self-expression}